rloos289/Intro_Piglatin-translator/README.md

 * _Copy the repository from GitHub_
 * _Open the index.html file a browser of your choice_
-* _Open the console to confirm that javascript and jQuery are running_

 ## BDD
 - return true if input is text: 'text': true